 As for the third option – here you can choose to target specific groups of people, such as – for the US – Hispanics, Students, or Social Media Users.
 This option is, naturally, more expensive.
 Speaking of which, the last bit of this first page is the pricing.
 Here the cost to you will be estimated.
 For instance, in a survey with no specific target, you will have to pay between 10 cents and $3 for every completion.
 For a survey targeted at students In Canada, the price goes up to between 30 cents and $3 for every person entering the survey.

 Writing Questions For Google Survey App

 Now for the second part of your Google Survey: writing questions.
 Now – things get a little bit more complicated.
 Okay – a whole lot more complicated.

 The First Step: Choosing the Question Format

-There’s the boring single answer question.
+There’s the boring single-answer question.
 You can spice that up by adding an image.
-Then there’s the multiple answer, then multiple answers with an image.
-Rating scales, with text, with image, open ended questions, questions with a numeric answers, open ended with an image, two images side-by-side, one image and a drop-down menu, and a large image choice.
+Then, there are the multiple answers, then multiple answers with an image.
+Rating scales, with text, with images, open-ended questions, questions with numeric answers, open-ended with an image, two images side-by-side, one image and a drop-down menu, and a large image choice.
 Notice how in the image below there’s even an “other” field.
-That’s because you have an option to include an open ended answer to every question on the survey.
+That’s because you have an option to include an open-ended answer to every question on the survey.

 The Second Step: Creating the Question